Estrela Mountain Dog

 Breed Overview

-The Estrela Mountain Dog, known as Cão da Serra da Estrela in Portugal, represents one of the oldest and most authentic working breeds from the Iberian Peninsula.
+The Estrela Mountain Dog, known as Cão da Serra da Estrela in Portugal, is one of the oldest and most authentic working breeds from the Iberian Peninsula.
 These magnificent dogs were forged in the rugged mountains of Portugal's Serra da Estrela region, where they've served as fearless livestock guardians for centuries.

 History